Christine Malèvre: Public opinion controversy

-France disallows euthanasia, unlike its neighbors, Belgium and the Netherlands.
+France disallows euthanasia, unlike its neighbours, Belgium and the Netherlands.
 Malèvre's arrest raised a national debate over the case itself as well as over the controversial topic of euthanasia in France.
 The country was divided between strong Roman Catholic hostility towards euthanasia and mounting pressure from the liberals to decriminalize assisted suicide.

-After initially admitting to having helped 30 gravelly-ill patients kill themselves, Malèvre received an outpouring of support from both the public and from ministers.
+After initially admitting to having helped 30 gravelly ill patients kill themselves, Malèvre received an outpouring of support from both the public and from ministers.
 She received over 5,000 letters from the public showing support and appreciation for her acts of compassion, and health minister Bernard Kouchner stated that people should avoid hasty moral judgement when it came to Malèvre's case.

-The media were also generally sympathetic toward Malèvre, whom they described as a model nurse who was helping terminally-ill patients to end their own lives.
-However, once details of the case were leaked by judges and family members, public opinion seemed to turn against Malèvre These leaks stated that the terminally-ill patients had neither wanted nor asked her to aid in their suicides.
+The media were also generally sympathetic toward Malèvre, whom they described as a model nurse who was helping terminally ill patients to end their own lives.
+However, once details of the case were leaked by judges and family members, public opinion seemed to turn against Malèvre.
+These leaks stated that the terminally ill patients had neither wanted nor asked her to aid in their suicides.
 The principal French association supporting the right to die immediately dropped its support for Malèvre.
 Public opinion quickly turned against her to support the prosecution's opinion that she did not help her patients, but rather was a serial killer who murdered them to satisfy her own compulsions.